215. IELTS Cue Card -

 Related Cue Cards:

-IELTS Speaking – Describe a paid work that you enjoyed doingSeptember 23, 2019
+IELTS Speaking – Describe a situation when you received useful adviceOctober 24, 2019

 Share this Post